Local’s Guide to The Best of Madrid

 Expert advice from people who’ve actually been there

-Where to stay around Madrid, Spain
+Where to stay in Madrid, Spain

 Four Seasons Hotel Madrid